 Internet Explorer 11 (IE11) is not supported.
 For the best experience please open using Chrome, Firefox, Safari or MS Edge

-The Corporate Enforcement Authority’s (CEA), once described by Leo Varadkar as an Irish FBI for white collar crime, has published its first annual report .
+The Corporate Enforcement Authority’s (CEA) has published its first annual report .
 The Report provides an update on the implementation of the CEA’s strategy over the previous 18 months.
 This strategy encompasses the following three core pillars:

 1. Embedding governance structures, building operational capability, and establishing presence